 - Turn off bandwidth-hogging apps and plugins.

 If you haven’t been able to improve the speed of your home broadband or wifi network, or if you’re on mobile network, you can still download faster.
 TripMode allows you to control which applications can download data.
-That means you can reserve bandwidth for apps you want to use to download and therefore improve their speed.
+That means you can reserve bandwidth for apps you want to use to download and therefore download faster.

 - Split the downloads in threads to maximize download speed.